Ruicong-Chen/Old-Personal-Website/index.md

 I am a fourth year PhD student at MIT EECS advised by Professor [Anantha Chandrakasan](https://chandrakasan.mit.edu/) and Professor [Hae-Seung Lee](https://hslee.mit.edu/).
-I work in circuit design with a focus on mixed-signal security, in-memory computing, and machine learning.
+I work in machine learning attacks for hardware security and machine learning accelerators.

-*  I have excellence in analog/mixed-signal/digital chip design with proved record of leading publications such as [VLSI-C 2022](https://ieeexplore.ieee.org/document/9830365).
+I have excellence in independent research with proved record of leading publications such as [VLSI-C 2022](https://ieeexplore.ieee.org/document/9830365) and [MobiCOM 2020](https://dl.acm.org/doi/abs/10.1145/3372224.3419216).
-*  I have experience in complex system design based on custom designed chip with top publication such as [MobiCOM 2020](https://dl.acm.org/doi/abs/10.1145/3372224.3419216).
-*  I am always curious about new technology and passionate about doing high-impact work.

-Before joining MIT, I received a bachelor's degree in EECS from Peking University in 2019.
+Before joining MIT, I received a bachelor's degree in EECS from Peking University in 2019 with National Scholarship (1%).

 You can access my curriculum vitae [here](misc/CV_Ruicong_Chen.pdf).

 # News

 *  Jun.
 2022.
-MIT NEWS has an [article](https://news.mit.edu/2022/analog-digital-converter-attack-side-channel-0614) to highlight our chip!
+MIT NEWS has an [article](https://news.mit.edu/2022/analog-digital-converter-attack-side-channel-0614) to highlight our research!
 *  May.
 2022.
 Direct HESE SAR is accepted to ISLPED 2022.
 *  Mar.
 2022.
 RaM-SAR is accepted to VLSI-C 2022!
 *  Sep.
 2020.
 Our paper is accepted to MobiCOM 2020!